sowndarya-n/TimeSlot-Scheduler-using-Angular/README.md

 2. Authenticated users can efficiently create their available time slots, selecting from specified durations of 15 minutes, 30 minutes, or 60 minutes.
 3. Users are provided with the ability to adjust their existing time slots through drag-and-drop interactions.
 4. Users can easily remove their availability by clicking on the corresponding slot and a popup to confirm the delete action is displayed.
+5. The application is hosted on Firebase for easy testing.
+Access it without downloading code or installing dependencies using this link: https://schedule-share-app.web.app.